Headspace (band)

-Headspace are an English progressive metal band formed in 2006 by keyboardist Adam Wakeman with former Threshold singer Damian Wilson.
-Wakeman is also keyboardist in Ozzy Osbourne's band.
+Headspace is an English progressive metal band formed in 2006 by keyboardist Adam Wakeman with former Threshold singer Damian Wilson.
+Wakeman was also a keyboardist in Ozzy Osbourne's band.

 Their first release, an EP entitled I Am... coincided with their support shows with Osbourne on the European Leg of the Black Rain tour in 2007.
 Their debut concept album I Am Anonymous was released worldwide on 22 May 2012 on the Inside Out / Century Media label.

 In November 2015, they announced a follow-up album, All That You Fear is Gone, which was released on 26 February 2016.
 It was their first release with drummer Adam Falkner.
 In January 2016, they released a song from the album: "Your Life Will Change".